tlowerison/credential-1password/README.md

 # git-credential-1password vault <vault-name>

 # store your credentials using key=value pairs passed into stdin
-# - stdin then opens, will closes after receiving two newlines
+# - stdin then opens, will close after receiving two newlines
 # - after stdin closes, you'll be asked to sign into 1Password if it's been 30 minutes since you last accessed 1Password with git-credential-1password
 # Ex: git-credential-1password store
 #   > protocol=https
 #   > host=github.com
 #   > username=my-username
-#   > password=my-password
+#   > password=my-password # NOTE: you probably want to use a Github Personal Access Token here
 #   >
 #   > Enter the password for <my-1password@email.com> at my.1password.com: [type master password here]
-# note: you probably want to use a Github Personal Access Token here instead of your actual password
 git-credential-1password store

 # confirm that your credentials are stored and retrievable